cambragol/advent-of-the-trinity/about.md

   - [x] Other Small fixes

 ### Other Highlights
-  - [x] Saved games are compatible with vanilla Ultima IV
+  - [x] Saved games are compatible with vanilla Quest of the Avatar

 ## Credits and Thanks
   * All credit goes to ergonomy-joe for making this possible, thanks to his u4-decompiled.
   * James Van Artsdalen for the conversion to C for Dos
   * George Stepan for the town and world editors
-  * Lord British for the greatness that is Ultima IV
+  * Lord British for the greatness that is Quest of the Avatar